-a.
-Does the hospital organization engage in external collaboration with the following partners:
+- a.
+Does the hospital organization engage in external collaboration with the following partners?

-x_Other hospital organizations
+- x Other hospital organizations

-x Local Health Department
+- x Local Health Department

-x Local health improvement coalitions (LHICs)
+- x Local health improvement coalitions (LHICs)

-xSchools

-x Behavioral health organizations
+- x Behavioral health organizations

-xFaith based community organizations
+- x Faith based community organizations

-x Social service organizations
+- x Social service organizations

 b.
-Use the table below to list the meaningful, core partners with whom the hospital organization collaborated to conduct the CHNA.
-Provide a brief description of collaborative activities with each partner (please add as many rows to the table as necessary to be complete)
+Use the table below to list the meaningful, core partners with whom the hospital organization collaborated to conduct a CHNA.
+Provide a brief description of collaborative activities indicating the roles and responsibilities of each partner and indicating the approximate time period during which collaborative activities occurred (please add as many rows to the table as necessary to be complete).

-Organization Name of Key Collaborator Title Collaboration Description Walden Sierra Kathleen O'Brien Executive Director Assist with survey and focus group participation and selection of final areas of focus Provided data Department of Social Services Ella Mae Russell Director Assist with survey and focus group participation and selection of final areas of focus Department of Aging and Human Services Lori Jennings- Harris Director Assist with survey and focus group participation and Maryellen Kraese Prevention Coordinator selection of final areas of focus Cynthia Brown Core Service Agency

-Alice Allen Senior Centers The Healthy St Mary's Partnership Jenna Mulliken Health Improvements Coordinator/Health Planner Assist with survey and focus group participation and selection of final areas of focus Provided data Greater Baden Medical Services Colenthia Malloy Executive Director Assist with survey and focus group participation and selection of final areas of focus Health Department Dr. Meena Brewster, MD, MPH Public Health Officer Assist with survey and focus group participation and selection of final areas of focus Provided data c.
-Is there a member of the hospital organization that is co-chairing the Local Health Improvement Coalition (LHIC) in the jurisdictions where the hospital organization is targeting community benefit dollars? xyesno d.
-Is there a member of the hospital organization that attends or is a member of the LHIC in the jurisdictions where the hospital organization is targeting community benefit dollars?
+Organization Name of Key Collaborator Title Collaboration Description Walden Sierra Kathleen O'Brien Executive Director Assist with survey and focus group participation and selection of final areas of focus Provided data Department of Social Services Ella Mae Russell Director Assist with survey and focus group participation and selection of final areas of focus Department of Aging and Human Services Lori Jennings- Harris Director Assist with survey and focus group participation and selection of final Maryellen Kraese Prevention Coordinator areas of focus Cynthia Brown Core Service Agency Alice Allen Senior Centers The Healthy St Mary's Partnership Jenna Mulliken Health Improvements Coordinator/Health Planner Assist with survey and focus group participation and selection of final areas of focus Provided data Greater Baden Medical Services Colenthia Malloy Executive Director Assist with survey and focus group participation and selection of final areas of focus Health Department Dr. Meena Brewster, MD, MPH Public Health Officer Assist with survey and focus group participation and selection of final areas of focus Provided data c.
+Is there a member of the hospital organization that is co-chairing the Local Health Improvement Coalition (LHIC) in one or more of the jurisdictions where the hospital organization is targeting community benefit dollars?